 This last tip is one that many homeowners don’t think about.
 Just like fixtures, water heaters also have screens and components within them that can get clogged with sediment over time.
 If one of those screens (or filters) is too clogged, it won’t allow as much hot water flow through to a pipe, slowing your water pressure.
 Once a year, your water heater should be drained and fully inspected by a plumbing professional, to avoid sediment from building up and lowering your water pressure.

-Call D & F Plumbing for Low Water Pressure Problems
+Call D&F Plumbing, Heating and Cooling for Low Water Pressure Problems

-If you’ve investigated all of the above and you still can’t find a reason for your low water pressure, contact D & F Plumbing.
+If you’ve investigated all of the above and you still can’t find a reason for your low water pressure, contact D&F Plumbing, Heating and Cooling.
 Our expert journeyman plumbing contractors would be happy to inspect your plumbing system for leaks, faulty pipes or fixtures, and any other plumbing issue that could be causing your frustratingly low water pressure!